overmindtech/.github/profile/README.md

 ```
 [Install on other platforms](https://github.com/overmindtech/cli/)

-We alos support integration with our [Github Action](https://github.com/overmindtech/terraform-example)
+We also support integration with our [Github Action](https://github.com/overmindtech/terraform-example)

 ![Running 'overmind terraform plan' and viewing in the app](https://uploads-ssl.webflow.com/6241e92445c21f9c1245a940/666039f90a7a42bebcfaf692_overmind_cli_demo%20(1).gif)